You are here

 Little Falls (Potomac River)

-- Bacon-Foster, Cora.
-Early Chapters in the Development of the Potomac Route to the West.
-(Washington: Columbia Historical Society, 1912), illus. of Little Falls, opp. p.
-86 and of Great Falls opp. p.
-104.
+- Bacon-Foster, Corra.
+"Early Chapters in the Development of the Potomac Route to the West."
+Records of the Columbia Historical Society: Washington, D.C.
+15 (1912): 96-322.
+See illustrations of Little Falls and Great Falls, opposite page 86 and opposite page 104.

 - Lear, Tobias, and Andrew Ellicott.
 Observations on the River Potomack, the Country Adjacent, and the City of Washington.
 New York: Samuel Loudon and Son, 1793.
 See page 8.